|

 reduced Singapore's role as a film center.

-The Jalan Ampas studio closed in 1967.
+The Jalan Ampas studio stopped production in 1967.

 During its glory days the Malay Film Productions produced a total of 159 films.